 Create an installation for Universeum in Göteborg to introduce and inspire younger generation, specifically girls, to delve into Artificial Intelligence and the technology that makes it possible.
 In this case Neural Networks.

-The installation was made in on table and was divided in three stages.
+The installation was made in a pinball-like table and was divided in three stages.

 First Stage- Guessing game